 Sometimes, I include technique variations that are for specific patterns.
 I always include directions for specific techniques in the pattern itself, so be sure to also read any patterns you’re working on closely.

-Pick Up from Waste Yarn Variation for Sorrento
+Pull up / Pick Up from Waste Yarn Variation for Sorrento

 Pick up the top of the stitch on WY onto the left needle.